MeerMusik/LinuxScripts/README.md

 Newer GNU GCC/G++ Versions should be compatible too.

 Older Versions should work if they are not too old.
 What too old means, has not been fully tested.
-I personally tested down to GCC 8.1.0
+The oldest GCC Version I tested was GCC 8.1.0 back in 2019.

 You usually need to remove or modify some Compiler Flags for newer and older Versions.